How to Stop Drinking Every Night (Without Feeling Deprived)

 A signal that the day is done

-When you remove it, your brain goes:
+When you remove that thing, your brain goes:

-“Wait… how do we close the day now?”
+“Wait… so exactly how in the hell do we close the chaotic day now?”

 The Real Fix: Don’t Remove the Habit — Replace the Ritual